Beaverhead impact structure

-The Beaverhead impact structure is the 2nd largest impact structure within the U.S. It lies within the states of Idaho and Montana.
-Estimated at 60 km in diameter, it is the 9th largest impact crater on Earth.
+The Beaverhead impact structure is the second-largest impact structure within the U.S. It lies within the states of Idaho and Montana.
+Estimated at 60 km in diameter, it is among the largest impact structures on Earth.

 With an estimated age of 600 million years (Neoproterozoic), the impact's original shatter cones along the impact structure's perimeter provide some of the structure's only remaining visible evidence.

 It is named for the Beaverhead region of southwestern Montana in which it was first discovered.